 We’ve been to a few aquariums including the National Aquarium Baltimore Aquarium and the Oceanograpahic Museum in Monaco.
 Terry is a SCUBA diver and has even done a dive in the EPCOT aquarium (see footnote below) at Disney World one year.
 I guess you could say that aquariums are on our list of things we like to visit.
 The Monterey Bay aquarium was a highlight of our trip to Monterey.
 In fact, it made the top 10 list of aquariums in the United States by Travel and Leisure in 2021.

-Monterey Aquarium is a non profit and relies on entry fees and donations so the tickets are not cheap but they do a fantastic job presenting the information and they do a lot of worthwhile marine research and participate in conservation efforts.
+Monterey Bay Aquarium is a non-profit and relies on entry fees and donations so the tickets are not cheap but they do a fantastic job presenting the information and they do a lot of worthwhile marine research and participate in conservation efforts.

 Reservations are required in addition to tickets to enter the aquarium (click here to make your reservations and get tickets).

 The aquarium is directly on the water and there are patios that you can venture out on to view the bay in hopes of catching sight of some marine life.
 They have some very cool exhibits like the one in the middle picture above.
 Every so often the water comes blasting over the glass and it gives you an underwater view of what happens to marine life living underneath the strong waves.
 They also have a fascinating otter tank with training shows daily.
 I had no idea that otters could be trained like dolphins.
 One of our favorite areas was the jellyfish area.
 There were many tanks filled with various species.
-Those last 3 images were from the Aquarium Jellyfish Room and they are "brown stinging nettles".
+Images 4 & 6 were from the Aquarium Jellyfish Room and they are "brown stinging nettles" and image # 5 is a "purple-striped jelly".
 The displays in the jellyfish room are amazing, and the lighting in use there makes them look like psychedelic paintings!

 Click here to view a live cam from the Jellyfish Room at the Monterey Aquarium.